LeuenbergerNanoLab/WTB/README.md

 # WTB

-This is the improved version of WanTiBexos code
+This is the improved version of [WanTiBexos](https://github.com/ac-dias/wantibexos) code,

 see